ZeroPoints/SpriterPlusPlus/README.md

 # SpriterPlusPlus
-a C++ Implementation for Spriter animations
+a C++ Implementation for Spriter animations.

 Please see main source for latest code at: https://github.com/lucidspriter/SpriterPlusPlus

 ## About